-Innovation that looks to the future, but delivers today A summary by Greenpeace International 3 Marker-Assisted Selection A biotechnology for plant breeding without genetic engineering 8
+Innovation that looks to the future, but delivers today A summary by Greenpeace International

-Written by: Benno Vogel
+Marker-Assisted Selection

-(www.benno-vogel.ch)
+Written by: Benno Vogel (www.benno-vogel.ch)

 Benno Vogel is an independent scientist from Germany.
 He does not necessarily share the opinion and views made by Greenpeace International in this publication or elsewhere.